 Nov.
 22 -- The day after William Moutrie's birth, Edward Rutledge, also a future S.C.
 Governor and the youngest signer of the Declaration of Independence, was born.

 Dec.
-15 -- Robert Johnson arrived to become Charles Town's first Royal Governor.
+15 -- Robert Johnson arrived to become Charles Town's new Royal Governor.

 Jan.
 8 -- Thomas Whitmarsh, who had once worked for Benjamin Franklin in Philadelphia, published the first edition of the South Carolina Gazette.

 June 11 -- Frances Brewton, the future wife of Col. Charles Pinckney and mother of Charles Pinckney, an architect of the U.S. Constitution, was born

 Feb.
 2 -- The South Carolina Gazette resumed publication under its new editor, Lewis Timothy.